 In this case, right click the image, and look at the second bottom option.
 Usually it will say "Ungroup", or "Unmask", or "Clear outline".

 Click that option and select the image again and see if you have those tabs.
 If not, repeat the process until you do.
-If you clear a mask, you may need to remove a black shape.
+If you clear a mask, you may need to remove a black rectangle.